 26.3.10.10 LDPC tone mapper

-The LDPC tone mapper parameters are defined inTable 26-24 (BCC interleaver and LDPC tone mapper parameter).
+The LDPC tone mapper parameters are defined in Table 26-26 (LDPC tone mapping distance for each RU size).

 The LDPC tone mapping shall be performed on all LDPC encoded streams mapped in a RU as described in this subclause.
 LDPC tone mapping shall not be performed on streams that are encoded using BCC.
 When DCM is applied to LDPC encoded streams, DTM_DCM shall be applied on both the lower half data subcarriers in a RU and the upper half data subcarriers of the RU.
 The LDPC tone-mapping distance parameter DTM and DTM_DCM are constant for each RU size and the values for different RU sizes are given in Table 26-26 (LDPC tone mapping distance for each RU size).